-in the World War I was drawing to a close/autumn of 1918, my first atthe same time year at Morristown, and/there was a pandemic of influenza that took more lives than the war but had little effect on the school, which was isolated from the outside world by the restriction of students to the school grounds, cancellation of athletic events, and by senking early in November us to the infermery at the first signs of idisposition.
+World War I was drawing to a close/autumn of 1918, my first atthe same time a pandemic of influenza that took wore lives than the war but had little effect on the school, which was isolated from the outside world by the restriction of students to the school grounds, cancellation of athletic events, and by sending early in November us to the infermery at the first signs of idisposition.
 Nevertheless, on the first announcement of peace in Europe, that an armistice had been signed, the upper classmen were allowed to go into New York to participate in the celebration.
-As it turned out the rumor of peace the was premature; /Armistice was not signed until a week later on November 11, the true Armistice Day. when a less spontaneous celepration took place which we were not permitted to witness.
-Times Square, the traditional center of New York City, the only place we wint to, was/jammed with aimlessly milling about people and soldiers and sailors on leave/that motor traffic was completely immobilized.
+As it turned out the rumor of peace the was premature; / Armistice was not signed until a week later on November 11, the true Armistice Day, when a less spontaneous celepration took place which we were not permitted to witness.
+Times Square, the traditional 50 center of New York City, the only place we wont to, was/jammed with aimlessly milling about people and soldiers and sailors on leave/that motor traffic was completely immobilized.
 My wallet was stolen.
 We had been instructed to be back in school early and returned by ferry to Hoboken and the Lakawara Railroad to Morristown.

-I was admitted to Harvard in the fall of 1920 with a which xto and the requirement condition in English for bad spelling, proximation with the second and the second ANX to take Freshman English.
-Since I was registered in the Engineering Elementary School all my other courses were in sciences and mathematics. facility MAXAME in a foreign language was required for graduation which I knowledge fulfilled by passing the German reading examination.
-As elective courses I took history and astronomy, the latter a great disappointment since I expected to learn about the latest discoveries regarding spiral nebulae and the formation of the moon, subjects on which father had talked at length, The course was devoted entirely to a description of the planetary orbits of our solar system.
-From photographs of the moon and from what was known about asteroids father proposed and wrote about what he of called the boloid theory for the formation of the moon.
+I was admitted to Harvard in the fall of 1920 with a whichxto and the requirement condition in English for bad spelling, proximation was and which an MAX to take Freshman English.
+Since I was registered in the Engineering Elementary facility knowledge fulfilled by passing the German reading examination.
+As elective courses I took history and astronomy, the latter a great disappointment since I expected to learn about the latest discoveries regarding spiral nebulae and the formation of the moon, subjects on which father had talked at length.
+The course was devoted entirely to a description of the planetary orbits of our solar system.
+From photographs of the moon and from what was known about asteroids father proposed and wrote about what he of called the boloid the DDy for the formation of the moon.
 The craters on he maintained the moon/were not of volcanic origin, as generally assumed at that time, but were caused by the impact of meteors and asteroids which were during gradually swept up by the planets and satilites in the formation of the solar system.
-According to father's theory all the planets should show evidence of this accretion process if only they could be seen at through unmanned space probes that close range, as has now become possible wand woods support his conjecture. butxfailed sought cofirmation the edidence failed, with the exception of a few recent meteor craters, because xixt / would have been obliterated by XXXXXX the dynamic processes of weathering to which the surfave of the earth has been subjected for millions of years, and also by the now recognized mobility of the earth's crust.
+According to father's theory all the planets should show evidence of this accretion process if only they could be seen at through unmanned space probes that close range, as has now become possible xnow xores support his conjecture. butxfailed sought cofirmation He WHY WOR WOOD IN THE From THE geography XXX XXXX XXXXX I but the edidence failed, with the exception of a few recent meteor craters, because xix / would have been obliterated by XXXXXXX dynamic processes of weathering to which the surfave of the earth has been subjected for millions of years, and also by the now recognized mobility of the earth's crust.

-By the end of my junior year I realized that chemical engineering for which was not the fizeld of science/I had originally held such high hopes, that it was the chemistry of living organisms, biochemistry, not sterile industrial processes, that attracted me.
-To continue my eduzation in that broader area of chemical science I decided I would have to go to medical school and xxxxxxxxxx for admission to the Harvard Medical School a one year course in biology was required, which as an extra subject I added my senior year.
+By the end of my junior year I realized that chemical engineering for which was not the figld of science/I had originally held such high hopes, that it was the chemistry of living organisms, biochemistry, not sterile industrial processes, that attracted me.
+To continue my edugation in that broader area of chemical science I decided I would have to go to medical school and xxxxxxxxx for admission to the Harvard Medical School a one year course in biology was required, which as an extra subject I added my semior year.